 How to Keep Your Couch from Cat Scratches

 Cats find it amusing to scratch your couch.
 You, on the other hand, may not find it cute.
 After all, the couch is outright expensive, and you cannot afford to buy a new one soon.
 What should you do now?
 The best option is to control your cat from scratching.
 But how?
-Here are a few tips that will help.
+Here are a few tips that will help and also taking help with affordable pet care.

 1. First of all, don’t stop your cat from scratching at all.
 Instead, give your cat several scratching posts that have different surfaces and textures.
 This will keep your kitty busy.
 She will not come over to your couch anymore.
 Try to match the couch’s texture with the cardboard or wood you give to her.
 She will not miss the couch any longer.